James Welsh (Paisley MP)

 James Welsh (29 January 1881 – 16 December 1969) was a Scottish Labour Party politician.

-Born in Paisley, Welsh owned a cinemas in Glasgow, and served for many years on Glasgow City Council.
+Born in Paisley, Welsh owned a cinemas in Glasgow, and served for many years on Glasgow Corporation.
 He was elected at the 1929 general election as Member of Parliament (MP) for Paisley, but was defeated at the 1931 general election by the Liberal Party candidate Joseph Maclay.

 Long a member of the Independent Labour Party, Welsh resigned in 1933 to join the Scottish Socialist Party.
 He served as Lord Provost of Glasgow from 1943 to 1945.
 In later life, he was a member of the Arts Council of Great Britain, chairing its Scottish Committee from 1946 to 1951.